 Here's a brief look at the week's deals as they have happened across the continent.

-That's it for the week!
-Don’t forget to subscribe to our newsletter to get The Funding Brief every end of the week in your mail inbox.
+That's it.
+Don't forget to subscribe to our newsletter to get The Daily Brief, The Funding Brief, The Events Brief as well as The Opportunities Brief in your inbox.